awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. If necessary, change the region\.
-From the navigation bar, select the region where your AWS resources reside\.
+1. If necessary, change the AWS Region\.
+From the navigation bar, choose the AWS Region where your AWS resources reside\.
 For more information, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html)\.

 1. In the navigation pane, choose **Metrics**\.
 Choose the **RDS** metric namespace\.
 ![\[Choose metric namespace\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/rds-monitoring-01.png)

-1. Select a metric dimension, for example, **By Database Class**\.
+1. Choose a metric dimension, for example **By Database Class**\.

 1. To sort the metrics, use the column heading\.
 To graph a metric, select the check box next to the metric\.
-To filter by resource, choose the resource ID and then choose **Add to search**\.
-To filter by metric, choose the metric name and then choose **Add to search**\.
+To filter by resource, choose the resource ID, and then choose **Add to search**\.
+To filter by metric, choose the metric name, and then choose **Add to search**\.
 ![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/rds-monitoring-03.png)

 **To view metrics using the AWS CLI**